borankarabey/Microprocessors/README.md

-# microprocessors
+# Microprocessors

-### These codes are the projects of the STM32 micro board that I wrote.
+### These codes are the projects of the STM32 micro board that I've written.